Facts about Sheldon Adelson

 Sheldon Adelson Biography

-Adelson wasn’t especially active as donor until after his 1991 marriage to Miriam Ochsorn, an Israeli physician who specializes in helping drug addicts… Adelson started an Israeli newspaper in 2007, Israel Hayom (Israel Today), a free tabloid known to be supportive of Prime Minister Benjamin Netanyahu.
+Sheldon Adelson wasn’t especially active as donor until after his 1991 marriage to Miriam Ochsorn, an Israeli physician who specialized in helping drug addicts… Sheldon Adelson started an Israeli newspaper in 2007, Israel Hayom (Israel Today), a free tabloid known to be supportive of Prime Minister Benjamin Netanyahu.